 The theater is famous for its unmatched acoustics, attributed to the architecture and the materials used for its construction in ancient Greece.

 As a result, you can hear a pin drop at the exact same volume no matter where you sit, elevating your theater experience to another level.
-There is no doubt about it: Epidaurus is a modern miracle, and all lovers of theater and culture should hurry to it!
+There is no doubt about it: Epidaurus, and all lovers of theater and culture should hurry to it!